Frequently Asked Questions

-It is up to the union employees to decide what to negotiate for.
+It is up to the union employees to decide what is in the contract.
 A negotiating committee is selected from among your co-workers.
-Then, with the assistance of union negotiators, the committee will sit down with management to negotiate a contract.
+Then, with the assistance of union negotiators, the committee will sit down with management to come to an agreement.

 The law says that both sides must bargain “in good faith” to reach an agreement on wages, benefits, and working conditions.
 The contract will only take effect after it is ratified (approved) by a majority of the workers.